adamrutter/hugo-boilerplate/README.md

 Homepages (and others) often use multiple sections of content and the boilerplate attempts to provide an "out-of-the-box" solution to this.
 It provides:

 * A headless bundle `content/home/sections` for storing these sections.
-* A pre-written `.GetPage` method in the homepage template to fetch them.
+* A `.GetPage` method in the homepage template to fetch them.

 ##### How to use: